uken/fluent-plugin-elasticsearch/README.md

 You can specify multiple Elasticsearch hosts with separator ",".

 If you specify multiple hosts, this plugin will load balance updates to Elasticsearch.
 This is an [elasticsearch-ruby](https://github.com/elasticsearch/elasticsearch-ruby) feature, the default strategy is round-robin.
+**Note:** If you will use scheme https, do not include "https://" in your hosts ie. host "https://domain", this will cause ES cluster to be unreachable and you will recieve an error "Can not reach Elasticsearch cluster"

 **Note:** Up until v2.8.5, it was allowed to embed the username/password in the URL.
 However, this syntax is deprecated as of v2.8.6 because it was found to cause serious connection problems (See #394).
 Please migrate your settings to use the `user` and `password` field (described below) instead.

 ### user, password, path, scheme, ssl_verify

-If you specify this option, host and port options are ignored.
+If you specify this option, port options are ignored.

 ```
 user demo